Lake Atitlan

 November weather

 I have said it before, Central America is an awesome place to visit in November.
 This was true again for our travels to Guatemala.
-The weather was warm and it is the end of their rainy season — which means the beginning of their dry season!
+The weather was warm and it is the end of their rainy season — which means better prices and the beginning of their dry season!

 The serene Lake Atitlan is dotted with unique Mayan villages and surrounded by volcanic mountains.
 Here are some of the activities you can experience on your trip to this heavenly destination.